wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/4-advanced-usage.md

     - Add new actions
     - Remove existing actions (this step will likely break the actions downstream)

-1. Once you are done, click **Save** and then you can test the flow.
+1. Once you're done, select **Save** and then you can test the flow.

 ## Create a flow from AI Builder studio